pinsonc/Digital-Museum/README.md

 The variable curPos keeps track of which project window the viewer is currently on.
 It can be navigated using arrow keys (implemented in lines 88-106) and by clicking on the onscreen arrows (lines 114-129)

 Clicking on the preview image will cause the program to launch in a new window (109-112).
 The clickable area does not change according to the scale of the actual image.
 It stays at 1280x720.

+## Demo

+A demo in the form of a gif is available [here](https://imgur.com/a/9ajAA3G) since getting the program to run will take some config.
+I figured you would at least like to see what it looks like first.